How to Explain Xi Jinping’s Mounting Foreign-Policy Failures

 Photo credit: NICOLAS ASFOURI/Pool/Getty Images

-Robert A Manning is a senior fellow at the Atlantic Council’s Brent Scowcroft Center on International Security.
-He has served as an advisor to the assistant secretary of state for East Asian and Pacific affairs, a counselor to the undersecretary of state for global affairs, a member of the State Department’s Policy Planning Staff, and on the National Intelligence Council’s Strategic Futures Group.
-Follow him on Twitter at: @Rmanning4.
+Robert A. Manning is a fellow at the Brent Scowcroft Center for International Security at the Atlantic Council.
+He served as a senior counselor to the U.S. undersecretary of state for global affairs from 2001 to 2004, as a member of the State Department policy planning staff from 2004 to 2008, and on the National Intelligence Council’s Strategic Futures Group from 2008 to 2012.